Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/349_Jobs in Games How to get a job as a marketing manager and UA lead Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Jobs in Games How to get a job as a marketing manager and UA lead  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Jobs in Games: How to get a job as a marketing manager and UA lead – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/william-iven-gcsNOsPEXfs-unsplash_94b1ca75.jpg)